 Specific Aim 1.
 Build an integrative pipeline for large-scale discovery of complex structural variation.

 Rationale.
 Complex SV events are often not adequately covered by the available automated SV calling pipelines, yet they are often of high impact and important for disease studies.
-We propose to build an integrated, efficient and scalable pipeline of tools developed by our group to discover in thousands of sequenced genomes.
-The pipeline would be applied to a selected cohort of individuals (10based on power analysis) being sequenced as part of the Centers for Common Disease Genomics (CCDG) and Centers for Mendelian Genomics (CMG).
+We propose to build an integrated, efficient and scalable pipeline of tools developed by our group to discover SVs in thousands of sequenced genomes.
+The pipeline would be applied to a selected cohort of individuals (10–20K based on power analysis) being sequenced as part of the Centers for Common Disease Genomics (CCDG) and Centers for Mendelian Genomics (CMG).
 Using breakpoint assembly methods (described below) we will perform in silico validation of the SV events and use the assembled contigs to gain a handle on the inherent complexity prevalent at breakpoints.
 These studies will deliver the largest library of validated SVs discovered in humans and allow us to make novel biological inferences at the population level and in disease-specific contexts.

 Preliminary data.

 A toolbox of methods for structural variation discovery.
 The team of researchers assembled as part of the JAX CSVA are leaders in the field of SV detection and functional interpretation.
-As part of the 1000GP SV project we have provided the research community with an unprecedented and comprehensive set of germline SV from more than 2,500 normal human genomes and have developed a large toolbox of complementary tools and methods.
+As part of the 1000GP SV project we have provided the research community with an unprecedented and comprehensive set of germline SVs from more than 2,500 normal human genomes and have developed a large toolbox of complementary tools and methods.
 These tools can be broadly separated into three categories based upon the evidence used for calling SV events:

-i) Read depth–based (i.e., CNVNator).
+i) Read depth–based tools (i.e., CNVNator).
 We developed CNVnator [21324876] for copy number variant (CNV) discovery and genotyping from individual and trio-sequencing datasets.
-CNVnator utilizes a mean-shift approach along with GC correction and novel multiple bandwidth partitioning to identify wide ranges of CNV events.
-We calibrated CNVnator by leveraging extensive validation exercise performed the 1000GP.
+CNVnator utilizes a read depth–based, mean-shift approach along with GC correction and novel multiple bandwidth partitioning to identify wide ranges of CNV events.
+We calibrated CNVnator by leveraging extensive validation exercises performed via the 1000GP.
 CNVnator can detect CNVs and provide genotype information on a population level, and can also accurately detect atypical CNVs including de novo and multi-allelic events.

-ii) Paired end–based (i.e., BreakDancer, Meerkat, Hydra-Multi, PEMer, Pindel).
-Meerkat [23663786], Hydra-Multi [25527832] and BreakDancer [25152801] rely on clustering abnormally mapped pairedend reads to identify genomic loci with a signature for an SV event.
+ii) Paired end–based tools (i.e., BreakDancer, Meerkat, Hydra-Multi, PEMer, Pindel).
+Meerkat [23663786], Hydra-Multi [25527832] and BreakDancer [25152801] rely on clustering abnormally mapped paired-end reads to identify genomic loci with a signature for an SV event.
 Meerkat remaps soft clipped and unmapped reads to generate clusters that identify the breakpoints.
 Pindel [19561018] utilizes a pattern-growth approach to detect large deletions and insertions from WGS datasets.
 These methods have been successfully applied to hundreds of cancer genomes [23663786, 23410887].
-As an example, Hydra-Multi to discover SV from a large cohort of 64 datasets (and matching normal) e observed that a large of identified SVs (15426179, ~25%) clustered into 154 complex clusters.
-Breakpoint clusters were identified in 4864 genomes (75%) representing all seven cancer types and relatively evenly distributed across tumor types, with most tumors showing clusters.
+As an example, we used Hydra-Multi to discover SVs from a large cohort of 64 whole genome sequencing (WGS) cancer datasets (and matching normals) from The Cancer Gene Atlas consortium (TGCA).
+We observed that a large proportion of identified SVs (1542/6179, ~25%) clustered into 154 complex SV clusters.
+These clusters were identified in 48/64 genomes (75%) representing all seven cancer types analyzed and were relatively evenly distributed across tumor types, with most tumors showing 1–5 clusters.

-iii) Split read alignment–based (i.e., SRM, SRIC and BreakSeq).
-We also developed SRM [25729435] and SRIC [21787423] events from datasetsprovide basepair resolution of breakpointsenables functional interpretation of the biology these events e.g. mutational mechanisms that give rise to these events.
+iii) Split read alignment–based tools (i.e., SRM, SRIC and BreakSeq).
+We also developed SRM [25729435] and SRIC [21787423] for the high-resolution identification of SV events from WGS datasets.
+These tools provide base-pair resolution of breakpoints—a valuable feature that enables functional interpretation of the biology at play in these events e.g., the mutational mechanisms that give rise to these events.